 In our previous articles, we’ve mentioned the common mistakes we make when purchasing lighting fixtures.
-This is a follow-up: how we can prevent some of these mistakes by doing a Photometric Study.
+This is a follow-up: how we can prevent some of these mistakes by doing a Photometric Analysis.
 Visit our last blog.
-Thus, stick around to learn more about a photometric study and how it can help you save time and money.
+Thus, stick around to learn more about a photometric analysis and how it can help you save time and money.

-A Photometric Study focuses on how the light from the fixture surrounds the area of coverage.
+A Photometric Analysis focuses on how the light from the fixture surrounds the area of coverage.
 It is an incredible hack that allows light designers to visualize what space will look like with the fixtures that are going to be installed.
-Further, the study enables us to see the number of lumens a specific area needs for convenience.
+Further, the analysis enables us to see the number of lumens a specific area needs for convenience.

 Figure 1.
 Office space Photometric render showing lighting levels and CCT.

-See what a photometric study report looks like for an office space:
+See what a photometric analysis report looks like for an office space:

 A photometric analysis can be performed by using a photometric program and entering the space layout to be created and modified.
 It gives you an understanding of what works, what doesn't, and what can be changed—allowing both the lighting designer and the client to make adjustments before the actual construction begins through simulation.
 Here are a few circumstances where a Photometric Analysis is needed: